 The salient feature of the network architecture is that every node in the network consists of an IP router and a reconfigurable OLXC.
-The IP router is responsible for all non-local management functions, including the management of optical resources, configuration and capacity management, addressing, routing, traffic engineering, topology discovery, exception handling and restoration.
-In general, the router may be traffic bearing as proposed in, or it may function purely as a controller for the optical network and carry no IP data traffic.
-Although the IP router performs all management and control functions, lightpaths may carry arbitrary types of traffic.
+The IP router is responsible for all non-local management functions, including the management of optical resources, configuration and capacity management, addressing, routing, traffic engineering, topology discovery, exception handling and restoration. the router may be traffic bearing, or it may function purely as a controller for the optical network and carry no IP data traffic.
+Although the IP protocols are used to perform all management and control functions, lightpaths may carry arbitrary types of traffic.

 The IP router implements the necessary IP protocols and uses IP for signaling to establish lightpaths.
 Specifically, optical resource management requires resource availability per link to be propagated, implying link state protocols such as OSPF.
-On each link within the network, one channel is assigned as the default routed (one hop) lightpath.
-The routed lightpath provides router to router connectivity over this link.
-These routed lightpaths reflect (and are thus identical to) the physical topology.
-The assignment of this default lightpath is by convention, e.g. the 'first' channel.
-All traffic using this lightpath is IP traffic and is forwarded by the router.
-All control messages are sent in-band on a routed lightpath as regular IP datagrams, potentially mixed with other data but with the highest forwarding priority.
-It is assumed multiple channels on each link, a fraction of which is reserved at any given time for restoration.
-The default-routed lightpath is restored on one of these channels.
-Therefore, we can assume that as long as the link is functional, there is a default routed lightpath on that link.
+Between each pair of neighbors in the network, one communication channel exists that allows router to router connectivity over the channel.
+These signaling channels reflect the physical topology.
+All traffic on the signaling channel is IP traffic and is processed or forwarded by the router.
+Multiple signaling channels may exist between two neighbors and some may be reserved for restoration.
+Therefore, we can assume that as long as the link between two neighbors is functional, there is a signaling channel between those neighbors.